 But even this can add some confusion – as a ‘low’ or ‘high’ cap rate is completely dependent on properties within your region.
 The best way to work out if the cap rate of a potential property is high or low, is to put it in direct comparison with similar properties in the same or similar areas.
 Comparing properties in different markets or locations adds confusion, and can often lead to miscalculation.

 There’s a reason the cap rate is currently a very common ratio to use.
 Experienced real estate investors know that it’s a valuable tool in determining whether a potential investment is worthwhile or not.
 To further assist investors in their decision-making process, many turn to real estate investor portal software.
 This software provides comprehensive features and data analysis tools that enable investors to evaluate properties, track financial metrics like cap rates, and make informed investment decisions.

 Not only is it good for determining whether a particular property is worth purchasing, but when lots of properties are on the market, it’s great too for working out whether one property is better than another.
 If two similar properties are on the market, and one has a 12% cap rate vs. an 8% cap rate, this makes choosing the right property a lot easier.

 But changes in cap rates over recent years also help create projections on where the market is going to go moving forward.
 By analyzing changes in cap rates, you’ll have a much better insight as to whether property values will go up or down.

-- Larger factors such as total population, country-wide housing culture, and total GDP in relation to living situations.
+- Macro factors: Broader factors such as total population, national housing culture, and GDP in relation to living situations also play a part.

 All in all, the cap rate is an extremely valuable tool in calculating whether a particular property is worth investing in or not.